IsmaheneLarbi/snowcrash/level14/Ressources/methode.md

-##This repository is empty, which tells us the only way we have to get the token is to run gdb on getflag itself
+## This repository is empty, which tells us the only way we have to get the token is to exploit getflag itself
 gdb /bin/getflag
 disas main

+# output of command

 #   0x08048989 <+67>:	call   0x8048540 <ptrace@plt>
 #   0x0804898e <+72>:	test   %eax,%eax
 #   0x08048990 <+74>:	jns    0x80489a8 <main+98>